CluelessCoder73/Game-Card-Generator/README.md

 ## Features

 * **Multi-Threaded Performance:** Generating cards happens entirely in a background thread, ensuring the desktop interface never freezes or marks itself as "Not Responding" while waiting for the AI.

 * **Guaranteed Topic Mixing:** Combines advanced AI categorization with Python's hardware-level list randomization so every single printed card features a perfectly unpredictable mix of subjects.

-* **Persistent Session Memory:** The app tracks all generated terms in RAM during an active session, ensuring you get zero duplicate words across multiple card sheets.
+* **Persistent Word Database (`used_words.json`):** Tracks all generated terms locally on disk.
+Unlike temporary session memory, your word history persists across application restarts to guarantee zero duplicate words over days, weeks, or months of use.
+* **Batch Page Generation:** Generate multiple unique card pages in a single run by setting the desired page count.
+Database memory updates live between each iteration within the batch run.
+* **Persistent Color Favorites (`favorites.json`):** Pick custom card background colors with an integrated color chooser and save your favorite swatches across sessions for quick access.
 * **Quick-Select Presets:** Includes one-click generation categories alongside full manual text entry (supporting standard copy/paste shortcuts).

+* **Memory-Optimized File Export:** Saves HTML sheets directly to your designated output directory without forcibly opening multiple browser tabs, preventing system RAM exhaustion during large batch runs.
-* **Smart File Architecture:** Auto-saves unique, chronologically structured files to a custom folder of your choice, ensuring your files sort perfectly by date and time.
+* **Smart File Architecture:** Auto-saves unique, chronologically structured files to a custom folder of your choice, ensuring your files sort perfectly by date and time (with batch page numbering).

 * **Embedded Metadata:** Automatically stamps your exact generation prompt inside the HTML source code as both a comment and a data attribute for instant lookup and organization.

 ---

 ## Prerequisites & Installation

 ### 1. Install Python

 Ensure you have **Python 3.10 or higher** installed on your machine.
 During the Windows installation, make sure to check the box that says **"Add Python to PATH"**.

 ### 2. Install the Google GenAI SDK

 Open your terminal or Command Prompt (`cmd`) and run the following command to install the official SDK:

 ```bash
 pip install google-genai
 ```

 ### 3. Acquire an API Key